oe7drt/oe7drt-hugo/content/post/2020-04-12-my-mmdvm-hotspot/index.md

 +++
-title = "My MMDVM Hotspot"
+title = 'My MMDVM Hotspot'
-summary = "This is the setup that I use at my stationary hotspot at home." date = 2020-04-12T15:14:17+02:00 tags = ["ham radio","mmdvm","hotspot","nextion","dmr","c4fm","equipment"] lastmod = 2020-06-07T11:10:43+02:00
+summary = 'This is the setup that I use at my stationary hotspot at home.' date = 2020-04-12T15:14:17+02:00 tags = ["ham radio","mmdvm","hotspot","nextion","dmr","c4fm","equipment"] lastmod = 2020-06-07T11:10:43+02:00